NeetBux-Hash/Tumbler.CameraUpgrades/README.md

 ### General:
 - **I agree!**
-   This option doesn’t affect gameplay but is a reminder to ensure you understand the mod and its input changes.
-Checking this box simply indicates that you’ve read everything.
+   This option doesn’t affect gameplay but is a reminder that you understand the mod's input changes.
+Checking this confirms you’ve read through everything.

 - **I failed to understand**
-   If you’re confused by the mod’s options, this is a suggestion to uninstall and reinstall the mod.
-Do not enable options unless you're sure of their functions.
-This also doesn’t impact gameplay but is included for clarification.
+   If you're confused by the options, this suggests uninstalling and reinstalling the mod to reset any changed settings back to the default enabled options.
+It has no impact on gameplay but serves as a warning not to enable settings you don't fully understand.

 ---

 ### Fixes:
 - **Stay low!**
-   Prevents Agent 47 from standing up when using the suspect camera.
-It also allows you to crouch while using the camera without affecting suspect tagging.
-This is particularly useful for stealthier playstyles.
+   Prevents Agent 47 from standing up when using the suspect camera and allows crouching while using it without affecting tagging.
+Ideal for stealth-focused players.

 - **Zoom slider on top**
    Moves the zoom slider to the top of the photo mode menu.
-If you're using **Selfie Mode Mod** by Anthony Fuller, this will help you organize your menu better.
+This works well with Anthony Fuller’s **Selfie Mode Mod**.

 - **Proper flash in picture mode**
-   Keeps the flash from fading away fully when taking photos, improving visibility in dark environments (such as Berlin’s club).
+   Prevents the flash from fading completely, enhancing visibility in dark environments like the Berlin club mission.

 ---

 ### Camera Functions:
 - **Instinct in Normal Camera**
-   This enables the **Instinct Mode** for the normal camera, similar to how it works in the suspect camera.
-You can use this to highlight suspects and points of interest while using the regular camera.
+   Adds **Instinct Mode** to the normal camera, allowing you to highlight targets and items while using it.

 - **Disable Proximity-based Tagging**
-   Removes the distance restriction for suspect tagging, allowing you to tag suspects from any distance.
-This option is especially useful for long-range identification and keeps the gameplay more dynamic.
+   Removes the distance restriction on suspect tagging, letting you tag suspects from anywhere.

 - **Reset Zoom on Exit**
-   Resets the zoom level to 1x whenever you exit the camera.
-This ensures you return to a default zoom level and avoid being stuck at awkward zoom levels after switching out.
+   Automatically resets the zoom level to 1x when exiting the camera, ensuring consistent behavior.

 - **Disable Suspect Reset Zoom**
-   Prevents the suspect camera from resetting its zoom when exiting and re-entering aiming mode.
-Only enable this if you want the zoom level to stay consistent between uses.
+   Keeps your zoom level when exiting and re-entering the suspect camera's aiming mode.

 ---

 ### Input Settings:
 - **Scroll to Zoom**
-   Enables zooming via the mouse scroll wheel for both cameras.
-Be aware that this option will swap the up/down and left/right controls, which can affect menu navigation.
-The navigation keys will become **Z/W** and **X** depending on your keyboard layout.
+   Enables zooming with the mouse scroll wheel.
+However, this will swap the up/down and left/right controls, which may affect your photo menu navigation.
+Depending on your layout, **Z/W** and **X** keys will be used to go up or down instead.

 ---

 ### Group Selections:

 #### Prime Set Button (For Suspect Tagging):
-This group allows you to customize the **Prime Tag** button, which defaults to **Crouch (C)**.
-You can change it to a different key to prevent accidentally tagging suspects while crouching.
+This group lets you customize the **Prime Tag** button, which defaults to **Crouch (C)**.

 - **Off**
-   Keeps the default crouch key as the prime tag button (C).
+   Leaves the **Crouch (C)** button as the **Prime Set** button.

 - **Switch to A/Q**
-   Moves the prime tag function to the **Melee button** (A/Q), based on your layout.
-This helps separate crouch and suspect tagging functions.
+   Changes the **Prime Tag** action to the **Melee button (A/Q)**, depending on your layout.
+This prevents accidental suspect tagging while crouching.

 - **Switch to E**
-   Moves the prime tag button to the **Use button** (E), which is closer to the suspect tag key for easier access.
+   Maps the **Prime Tag** function to the **Use button (E)** for easier access near the movement keys.

+---

 #### Viewfinder/Hide Menu Button (Toggle):
-This group allows you to adjust the buttons used for toggling the viewfinder in photo mode.
-The default buttons are **A/Q** for the normal camera and **E** for the suspect camera.
+This group controls the buttons for toggling the viewfinder in photo mode.

 - **Off**
-   Keeps the default settings.
+   Keeps the default settings: **Melee button (A/Q)** for the normal camera and **Use button (E)** for the suspect camera.

 - **Normal camera to E**
-   Sets the **Hide Menu** button for the normal camera to **E**, matching the suspect camera.
+   Moves the **Hide Menu** button for the normal camera to the **Use button (E)**, matching the suspect camera.

 - **Suspect camera to A/Q**
-   Sets the **Viewfinder Toggle** button for the suspect camera to **A/Q**, matching the normal camera.
+   Sets the **Viewfinder Toggle** for the suspect camera to **Melee button (A/Q)**, matching the normal camera.

 ---

-### Zoom Options for the Suspect Camera:
+### Suspect Camera Zoom:
-These options control how the suspect camera zoom behaves.
+These options modify the suspect camera’s zoom behavior.

 - **Doesn’t touch any zoom options**
-   Leaves the suspect camera zoom untouched.
+   Leaves the suspect camera zoom unchanged.

 - **Increment Steps Zoom Fix**
-   Fixes the suspect camera zoom increments, allowing it to zoom in 1x steps instead of jumping straight from 1x to 4x.
+   Fixes the zoom to increase in smaller 1x steps instead of jumping from 1x to 4x.

 - **10x Zoom with 1x Increment Steps**
-   Extends the zoom to 10x and allows zooming in 1x increments.
-This is the recommended option for players who want greater zoom control.
+   Extends the zoom to 10x and allows for finer zoom control with 1x increments.
+This is recommended for players who want more precision and zoom.

 - **10x Zoom but in 2x Increments**
-   Allows 10x zoom but with larger 2x increments (2x, 4x, 6x, etc.).
-This can be faster but lacks a default 1x option at the moment.
+   Offers 10x zoom with larger 2x steps (2x, 4x, etc.), providing quicker zoom but less precision.
+It removes the 1x entirely for the moment only.

 ---

 ### Editing Options:
 - **Suspect Camera Filters**
-   Adds the filter options from the normal camera to the suspect camera, allowing you to apply visual effects while using it.
+   Adds the normal camera’s picture editing options to the suspect camera for applying visual effects.

 - **Suspect Camera DOF (Depth of Field)**
-   Adds a DOF slider to the suspect camera, giving you more control over focus.
+   Adds a DOF slider to the suspect camera, giving you more focus control.

 - **Remove Normal Camera Filters/DOF**
-   Removes the filters or DOF sliders from the normal camera if you don't want them.
+   Removes filter and DOF options from the normal camera if you don’t want or need them.

 ---

 ### UI Enhancements:
 - **Disable Cripple Camera HUD**
-   Removes the large “USE CAMERA” button from the HUD when holding the camera.
-This declutters the interface, making it less intrusive and distracting.
+   Removes the large “USE CAMERA” prompt from the HUD, decluttering the interface.

 - **Clutter Off**
-   Allows you to toggle the camera UI off while not in picture mode for a clear view.
+   Makes you able to toggle off the camera UI at any time instead of just when you're in picture mode.

 - **Clear the Grid**
-   Removes gridlines from the suspect camera to improve visibility and make the scene less obstructed.
+   Removes gridlines from the suspect camera, improving visibility.

 - **Self Cleaning UI**
-   Dynamically hides UI elements like zoom or DOF controls when they are unavailable, keeping the interface clean.
+   Dynamically hides UI elements that are irrelevant to your current camera mode (like zoom or DOF).

+---

 ## Troubleshooting:
-For issues or further clarification, join the **Glacier Modding Discord**.
-We’re always available to help with any confusion or questions.
-Additionally, automatic updates for the mod are automatically displayed in SMF if a new release drops.
+For questions or issues, join the [**Glacier Modding Discord**](https://discord.gg/6UDtuYhZP6).
+Additionally, new mod releases are automatically displayed in SMF, from where you can download updates.

 ---

 [Install](https://hitman-resources.netlify.app/smf-install-link/https://github.com/NeetBux-Hash/Tumbler.CameraUpgrades/releases/latest/download/mod.framework.zip) | [Download](https://github.com/NeetBux-Hash/Tumbler.CameraUpgrades/releases/latest/download/mod.framework.zip)

 ---

-`Tumbler.CameraUpgrades` v0.4.2, by Tumbler, Atampy26, invalid, Notex, Sierra Knox and Lux Manifestus.
-This README was automatically generated from the mod's manifest.
+`Tumbler.CameraUpgrades` v0.4.2, by Tumbler, Atampy26, invalid, Notex, Sierra Knox, and Lux Manifestus.

+---

+Let me know if you'd like to make further adjustments or add more visuals to the file!